6 January 2025

 - Set Small Goals: It could be as simple as mastering a new recipe or finishing a book.
 Achieving something outside of your parenting role is incredibly empowering.

-If you have a partner, they need to understand where you’re coming from.- Be Honest: Share your feelings of loneliness without placing blame.
+- Be Honest: Share your feelings of loneliness without placing blame.
 Use “I” statements like, “I’ve been feeling a bit isolated lately.”

 - Ask for Support: Whether it’s taking the kids for an hour so you can have a break, or simply asking for a listening ear, don’t hesitate to voice your needs.